This legislative package on police reform is aimed at fixing the NYPD

-As people protested around the country in response to the murder of George Floyd, the nation has seen video after video of police tear gassing, shoving, and shooting at protestors.
+As people protested around the country in response to the death of George Floyd, the nation has seen video after video of police tear gassing, shoving, and shooting at protestors.
 At massive protests in New York, a police van drove through a protest, and one officer even pulled a handgun on protestors in Manhattan’s Union Square.

 Even before these most recent protests, Communities United for Police Reform—a campaign focused on ending discriminatory policing practices across New York City—had been working on a proposal to change the way New York is policed.
 But the Safer NY Act, a package of five bills already in the New York State legislature, has suddenly become even more relevant.
 Together, the bills would increase transparency and accountability in policing.
 Particularly, they aim to benefit communities of color and the underrepresented, who are frequently targeted by draconian police tactics and arbitrary force.